-Sherwood Road runs through the Dempsey neighbourhood in north Milton, a pocket shaped by the escarpment's rise and the quiet of suburban planning.
+Sherwood Road runs through the Dempsey neighbourhood in north Milton, a quiet residential pocket that feels removed from the town's busier corridors.

-Sherwood Road sits in Dempsey, a pocket that makes the 401 the primary commute handle.
+Sherwood Road sits in Milton's Dempsey neighbourhood, a position that makes the 401 the primary artery for most daily trips.
 The on-ramp at Regional Road 25 is a four-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
-For the Toronto commute, the GO line is the realistic option: Milton GO Station is a ten-minute drive, and the full trip to Union runs around 70 minutes.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise of busier corridors.
-Oakville and Burlington are both within a 25-minute drive, making the broader GTA accessible without the daily grind of arterial congestion.
+For the Toronto commute, the Milton GO station is a ten-minute drive; the full trip to Union runs around 70 minutes, a rhythm that suits those who can trade a longer door-to-door for a productive train ride.
+The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.

-Public elementary catchment falls to Chris Hadfield PS, which sits directly on Sherwood Road itself.
-Robert Baldwin PS, Anne J. MacArthur PS, and Tiger Jeet Singh PS are all within a five-minute drive, giving families options depending on program fit.
-Catholic students draw to Guardian Angels Catholic ES, a four-minute drive, or Our Lady of Fatima Catholic ES at five minutes.
-Secondary students attend St. Francis Xavier Catholic SS, a six-minute drive.
-The concentration of schools within a short radius makes this stretch of Dempsey a natural fit for families prioritizing proximity to daily drop-offs.
+Public catchment draws to Chris Hadfield Public School, which sits directly on Sherwood Road itself β a walkable option for families on the street's eastern end.
+Other public options within a short drive include Robert Baldwin, Anne J. MacArthur, and Tiger Jeet Singh, all within five minutes.
+Catholic students attend Guardian Angels Elementary, a four-minute drive, or Our Lady of Fatima, five minutes away.
+Secondary students in the Catholic system draw to St. Francis Xavier, a six-minute drive.
+The concentration of schools within a tight radius makes Sherwood a practical choice for families with children at different stages.

-If you're considering alternatives in similar pockets, Wellwood Terrace offers detached homes trading around the mid-$1.7Ms, a different price point for those who want more space and a yard.
-Apple Terrace presents a mixed stock with typical prices around the mid-$1.6Ms, suited for buyers who want a broader range of property types.
-Both streets sit within the same Dempsey neighbourhood, so the school catchment and commute profile remain similar.
-The difference is primarily in housing form and the budget required.
+If you're considering alternatives in similar pockets, Wettlaufer Terrace offers detached homes trading around $1.8M, a step up in price and lot size for those who want more space and are willing to pay for it.
+Apple Terrace presents a mixed profile with homes around $1.6M, suiting buyers who want a similar neighbourhood feel but with a different balance of home types.
+Both streets sit within Dempsey, so the same school catchments and commute patterns apply.
+The choice comes down to budget and whether a larger lot or a different home configuration matters more than the specific block.

 Semi inventory on Sherwood Road has seen 1 closed sales recently.
 Details below.